Adaptive Cholesky Gaussian Processes: Methodology

 \end{theorem} The proof follows from \cref{lemma:rel_err_bound} in the appendix.

 \cref{thm:main} is a first step to obtain a probabilistic statement for \cref{eq:main_result}, that is, a statement of the form $\proba{\left|\frac{\log p(\vec y)-\frac{1}{2}(\U+\epsilon_{\U,\delta}+\L-\epsilon_{\L,\delta})}{\log p(\vec y)}\right| > r} \leq \delta$.
+In earlier work \citep{bartels2021stoppedcholesky}, we have shown that such a statement can be obtained for the log-determinant.
 Theoretically, we can obtain such a statement using standard concentration inequalities and a union bound over $\tzero$.
 In practice, the error guarding constants $\epsilon$ would render the result trivial.
 A union bound can be avoided using Hoeffding's inequality for martingales \citep{fan2012hoeffding}.
 However, this requires to replace $\tzero\ce M-m$ by a stopping time independent of $M$, which we regard as future work.